mohan-chinnappan-n/FSCConfigUI/docs/hhrollup/README.md

 ![app builder](img/app-builder-2.png)

+###  Limitations
+- Since the rollup are calculated on-demand basis
+    - List view or FSC App for EA or Salesforce reports covering across the houseolds may be inconsistent as some household may have old rollup values

 ### TODOs
 - We can make the Rollups can happen only once a day (by a custom field last_hh_rolup_calc_date__c in the Account record for the household)
 - The component should check this field, if it is beyond update period (example: 24 hours, or less than today, can be put in a custom settings) then rollup will be triggered